Bherzet/powerman/README.md

 Linux power management utility for Lenovo Thinkpad X201.

 ## Requirements and setup
-This utility was specifically designed for a Lenovo Thinkpad X201 laptop with core-i5 processor and Linux Mint 17.
+This utility was specifically designed for Lenovo Thinkpad X201 laptop with core-i5 processor and Linux Mint 17.
 It is likely to work on other platforms as well, but it may need some customizations.

 Installation is pretty simple.
 All you need to do is download the `*.deb` package and install it: